Azure/terraform-azurerm-avm-ptn-aca-lza-hosting-environment/README.md

 ### <a name="input_vm_linux_ssh_authorized_key"></a> [vm\_linux\_ssh\_authorized\_key](#input\_vm\_linux\_ssh\_authorized\_key)

 Description: Optional.
 The SSH public key to use for the virtual machine.
-If not provided one will be generated.
-Default is empty.
+If not provided one will be generated when vm\_jumpbox\_os\_type is 'linux' and vm\_authentication\_type is 'sshPublicKey'.

 Type: `string`

-Default: `""`
+Default: `null`

 ### <a name="input_vm_size"></a> [vm\_size](#input\_vm\_size)